January Storm: Mao retracts support and collapse of commune

-The proclamation of the New Shanghai People's Commune stated that leadership of the commune was to be selected through democratic elections similarly employed in the Paris Commune; while a revolutionary committee was to be appointed as a transitional authority.
+The proclamation stated that leadership of the commune was to be selected through democratic elections similarly employed in the Paris Commune; while a revolutionary committee was to be appointed as a transitional authority.
 In a meeting on the afternoon of 6 February with Zhou Enlai, Chen Boda, Jiang Qing and Ye Jianying, Mao in turn criticised the Shanghai proclamation, calling it a "mistake".
-He refuted the proclamation's contents and feared that its implementation would reduce the Central Committee and State Council's influence on domestic affairs.
+He refuted the proclamation's contents and feared that its implementation would reduce the Party Central Committee and State Council's influence and role in domestic affairs.
 He also ordered all newspapers to prevent the commune from publishing the proclamation.
 While a telegram sent by the commune's leadership to Beijing stated that the hostile takeover was inspired by Mao's campaign, Mao was publicly silent on the events in Shanghai.
 Subsequently, the Xinhua News Agency and People's Daily were muted on developments in Shanghai, in contrast to the latter's extensive coverage of the establishment of the people's commune in Heilongjiang.

 Between 12 and 18 February 1967, Zhang Chunqiao and Yao Wenyuan returned to Beijing.
-In their consultations with Mao, he backtracked on his suggestion of calling the city government a "commune", stating that such a body is not compatible with the party as the party's authority should be paramount.
+In their consultations with Mao, Mao backtracked on his suggestion of calling the city government a "commune", stating that such a body is not compatible with the party as the Party's authority should be paramount.
 Zhang and Yao would return to Shanghai to relay Mao's instructions.

 On 23 February, the Shanghai People's Commune was reformed as the Shanghai Revolutionary Committee.
 The original transitional revolutionary committee remained, while the system of direct democracy modeled after the Paris Commune was abandoned.
 Zhang was appointed as the committee's director, while Yao, Wang Hongwen, and Xu Jingxian were appointed as deputy directors.
 Information of this change was made public in a televised address by Zhang on 24 February 1967, who was forced to explain the reasons of the withdrawal after the views of Mao's support towards the founding of the commune and its Marxist leadership were widely publicized.
 This address marked the collapse of the commune after only 18 days in existence.